blockjarvis/ciproject3/README.md

 - On old devices, the images can break the layout.
 - Cards and collapsible layout can break depending of text size.

+### Future Improvements

+- Select Bargains by category.
+- Sort bargains by date.

 ## Deployment